Custom IdP factor

 Once the custom factor is active, go to Factor Enrollment and add the IdP factor to your org's MFA enrollment policy.

-- After the admin has added and enabled the Custom IdP factor, the end user is prompted to set up custom factor authentication on their next sign in.
+- Users are prompted to set up custom factor authentication on their next sign-in.

-- Once the end user has successfully set up the Custom IdP factor, it will appear in their settings as a configured factor under Settings > Extra Verification.
+- Once the end user has successfully set up the Custom IdP factor, it appears in Settings > Extra Verification.

-- When an end user triggers the use of a factor, it times out after five minutes, after which they must trigger the use of the factor again.
+- When an end user triggers the use of a factor, it times out after five minutes.
+After this, they must trigger the use of the factor again.

 Custom IdP factor authentication isn't supported for use with the following: